 Alternatively, complete this form and post it to NCCC

-Unless advertised differently, meetings occur on the third WEDNESDAY night as per the schedule below at 7.00pm at the Downer Community Hall, in Frencham Place, Downer ACT 2602 (facing the Downer shops).
+Unless advertised differently, meetings occur on the third WEDNESDAY night as per the schedule below.
 The monthly meeting will alternate between Committee Meetings and General Meetings.
 Any member of the NCCC or the public may attend Committee Meetings as an observer.